 In these cases, consider these general maintenance tips:

 When you are done working for the day, clean your tools thoroughly.
 This includes spaying off all dirt and mud.
-You should also use a scraper or wire brush to remove any stuck on debris.
+You should also use a scraper or wire brush to remove any stuck-on debris.
+After that make sure you store them in a clean a dry place.
+A shed from Designer Sheds is the perfect place to store your tools.

 Keep your tools dry